RESILIENCE | STRATEGY | IMPACT

 Strategic Readiness Maturity Model (SRMM)

-A diagnostic framework for assessing an organizations capacity to respond to future change.
+A diagnostic framework for assessing an organization's capacity to respond to future change.

 Many organizations struggle because they don't fully understand whether their internal systems are capable of adapting.